thought-machine-partnerships/basic-smart-contract-tutorial/README.md

 ## Before You Start

-We will be using the `client` object defined in the helper script in this branch to handle API interactions and a suite of simulation tests to test our Smart Contract as we go.
-Full documentation of these scripts is available [here](https://documentation.external.thoughtmachine.io/reference/contracts/development_and_testing/).

-We will be using a script found on this branch, `vault_caller.py`, to allow our tests to talk to a real instance of Vault.
-We will be using the `client` object defined in the helper script to handle API interactions and a suite of simulation tests to test our Smart Contract as we go.
+We will be using a script found on later branches, `vault_caller.py`, to allow our tests to talk to a real instance of Vault.
+We will be using the `client` object defined in this Vault caller script to handle API interactions and a suite of simulation tests to test our Smart Contract as we go.
+Full documentation of this script is available [here](https://documentation.external.thoughtmachine.io/reference/contracts/development_and_testing/) under the Simulation Testing subheader, if you want a deeper understanding of Smart Contract testing.

 Before using the script, you must install the following external libraries via [pip](https://pypi.org/project/pip/) or a similar mechanism: